spacenectar/builda/README.md

 You can put the full path to the module as a url if you wish or you can use a prefixed path:

-e.g. The following command will install the 'arctic-fox' scaffold:
+e.g. The following command will install the 'arctic-fox' blueprint:

 ```shell
 builda install builda:arctic-fox